LordDashMe/LordDashMe/README.md

 # Hello, World!

-The usual we do when we are learning a new programming language is to print "Hello, World!" :joy:.
+The usual we do when we are learning a new programming language is to print "Hello, World!" and that's the same when you open my profile :joy:.

 - 🔭 I’m currently working on some Special Projects (soon I will release this on the public :relaxed:)
 - 🌱 I’m currently learning Data Science, Machine Learning, etc. :wink: